- Indoor and Outdoor

 Yes, Gloucester Waterways Museum is wheelchair friendly and has accessible toilets.

-Gloucester Waterways Museum has not told us if they are fully pushchair friendly.
+No, Gloucester Waterways Museum have stated they are not pushchair friendly.

 Gloucester Waterways Museum has not told us if they are dog friendly.